 Same City, New Memories!

 Japan is a country filled with a unique and wonderful history — from the people, the food, the sights, the stories!
-Learn about the country, and experience all this city has to offer — you’ll leave here with unforgettable memories, and more.
+Learn about the country, and experience Kyoto — you’ll leave here with unforgettable memories, and more.

 Theo-san and his lovely wife, Dorothea-san first visited Japan more than 10 years ago, which sparked Theo-san’s interest in learning the language and the culture.
 Now, with their two children, they are revisiting old sights, and discovering new places as a family!

 Theo-san is known as the “Japanese Chef” of this family!
 Not only does the family have an interest in the country and language, but the entire family has a love of Japanese food — which Theo-san cooks back home in Germany (he creates authentic Japanese dishes while taking inspiration from cookbooks!).

 What inspired you to learn Japanese?

 T: “I’ve been to Kyoto 4 times.
 I have been here 3 times with my Japanese teacher, the first time I went here with my wife.”